melefabrizio/iklwa/README.md

 ## Build and run

-This is a standard `create-react-app` project, so clone the repo, `npm run start` to set up a development server or `npm run build` to build for production.
+This is a standard `create-react-app` project, so clone the repo, run `npm install` to install all the dependencies, then `npm run start` to set up a development server or `npm run build` to build for production.

 ## License